xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 state becomes a horizon state.
 If the init state has no other entry, then it is a spring and determined recipes are propagated through accumulation.
 Accumulation ends with the determination of an entry into a mouth state.
-If the reached mouth state has ends up with determined entries, then a determined recipe is propagated until a terminal or another mouth state is reached.
+If the reached mouth state ends up with determined entries, then a determined recipe is propagated until a terminal or another mouth state is reached.
 If a mouth state is reached where not all entries are determined, then its output recipe is undetermined.
+Since by reaching it, at least, one entry is determined the state is a horizon state.
+The output recipe is undetermined and no successor state is further reached with determined recipes.
 Consequently, all successor states of that state are undetermined.
-It follows the following statement.
+With the aforementioned discussion, an important conclusion can be drawn.

 STATEMENT:

    A dead-lock state can only reached by a path that guides through a horizon state.

-In other words, the horizon states are the entry points to the realm of dead-lock states.
-The entry happens through the determined entry of a horizon state--in the example of figure 9 it is 'R(a)'.
-On the other hand, the output of a dead-lock state is undetermined, so any mouth state it reaches is undetermined.
-Any state before a horizon state is determined.
-So, the output of a dead-lock state never influences a state before the horizon.

-STATEMENT:

    Non-dead-lock states are never reached by dead-lock states.

-This has an importance consequence: The snapshot maps of recipes before a horizon state never contain state indices of states in the horizon or beyond.
-This has an important consequence.
-A procedure at an entry into a mouth state is only overtaken into the output recipe, if it is homogeneous with the according procedure at all other entries.
-With one recipe being determined, the set of possible output recipes becomes restricted.

-Let 'R(i,k)' be a determined entry into a horizon state.
-Then, for all 'v' where 'v by R(i,p) = R(i,k)' with 'p in P(i)' the output recipe 'v by R(i) = v by R(i,k)'.
-For all other 'v' an entry operation must store the value of 'A(v) = v by R(i,p)' and the output recipe is 'A(v)'.
-Briefly, there are two alternatives
+In other words, it contains the indices of those states where values have been stored in 'A' on which 'R(i)' depends.
+It has been mentioned, that two recipes are unequal if their snapshot map differs.
+Further, if their sets of snap shot states differ, then the snapshot maps can never be the same.
+It follows that

+                   S(i) <> S(k) => R(i) <> R(k)

+The last statement allows to conclude, that for a given determined entry into a horizon state no state from inside the dead-lock realm has been reached, i.e.

+              S(i) \intersection Successors(i) = \emptyset

+If at another entry appears a recipe 'R(k)' with an 'S(k)' and

+              S(k) \intersection Successors(i) <> \emptyset

+then 'S(i) <> S(k)' and consequently 'R(i) <> R(k)'.
+Thus, if an the entry of
+the horizon state a recipe depends on entry operations in one of the successor states of 'i', it is inhomogeneous with the already determined entry recipe 'R(i)' and therefore translates into a 'store/restore' procedure.
+The output recipe will rely on 'A(v)' with a snapshot map that associates 'v' with the state 'i' itself.
+That is, even if the input to state 'i' depends on later operations, the to compute 'v' upon entry, store it in 'A(v)' and restore it in the output recipe is always correct.
+Now, even for an undetermined mouth state 'i', a recipe 'R(i)' can be propagated.
+A feed-back influence on the entry states does not require an alteration of 'R(i)'.

+A further simplification is possible.
+If the entry operation 'op(i)' dominates the setting of a variable 'v' by setting it to a constant.
+It will also be the same whatever the other entries contribute, since it is executed after any entry recipe.
+Thus the entry recipes are then automatically homogeneous for that 'v'.
+In this particular case the 'v by R(i)' can be set to 'v by op(i)'.
+The universally correct output recipe of a horizon state becomes

                   /
-               | v by R(i,k) if R(i,k) = R(i,p) for all p in P(i)
+                  |   v by op(i)    if 'op(i)(R(k))' independent of A
+          UR(i) = |                     for all k in P(i)                   (8)
-   v by R(i) = |
-               | A(v)
+                  |
-               \
+                  \   A(v)          else.

-The interesting point lies in the snapshot maps states.
-If 'v by R(i)' is determined by 'A(v)' then the snapshot map contains 'v -> i', that is the snapshot of 'v' has been stored in 'A(v)' at state 'i'.
-If 'v by R(i)' is determined by 'b by R(i,k)' then only snapshot map of 'R(i,k)' is transferred to 'R(i)'.
-State 'k' however, is a state before the horizon.
-An incoming recipe 'op(i)(R(p))' comes from a state after the horizon.
-If it relies on restored values of 'A(v)' then those are from after the horizon.
-Thus, snapshot maps between the determined entry and later incoming snapshot maps will never be equal.
-The EO remain necessary.

-Since any type of interference requires homogeneity for a procedure 'v by R(i,k)' for all 'k in P(i)'

-Interference offers entry operations which are performed at run-time.
-If an entry such as 'R(b)' cannot be determined at analysis time, then at least one can assume the entry recipe 'R(i,b)' to compute on real values at run-time and store those.

-          EO(i,b) = { for each v: A(v) = v by op(i)(V(b)) }

-That is, assign to 'A(v)' the value computed for 'v' by applying 'op(i)' on the setting of variables in state 'b'.
-Since, every value is stored upon entry, the output recipe can be specified as a pure 'restore recipe':

-         v by R(i) = { v = A(v) }

-If 'op(i)' stores a constant in a 'v', then that 'v' can still be treated on the level of recipes.
-It follows, that the output recipe is exactly the previously defined historyless recipe 'HLR(i)'.
-The presented solution of entry operations storing snapshots in auxiliary variables and recipes that rely on stored values is the most general solution--a solution that never fails to be correct.
-The above concepts allow to determine an output recipe for a mouth state with undetermined entries.
+In the case, that 'A(v)' is used a storing entry operation is required, that is the snapshot map maps 'v' to the state 'i'.
+It follows the definition of 'run-time interference.

-DEFINITION: Run-Time Interference
+DEFINITION: Run-Time Dependent Interference

-    The process of 'run-time interference' develops a recipe 'R(i)' for a mouth state 'i' in the presence of undetermined entry recipes.
+    The process of 'run-time dependent interference' develops a recipe 'R(i)' for a mouth state 'i' in the presence of undetermined entry recipes.
 The set of entry recipes becomes

             /
             |   op(i)(R(k))  for all k where R(k) is determined
        ER = |
-            |   HLR(i)       for all k where R(k) is undetermined
+            |   UR(i)        for all k where R(k) is undetermined
             \

     Based on this specification of the entry recipes 'ER' the interference procedure as defined before is performed.
+For any snapshot map entry containing 'i', the value 'v' must be stored in 'A(v)'.

 The resulting output recipe 'R(i)' can now be used for propagation.
-Previously undetermined mouth state entries become determined.
-The horizon moves forward until all mouth states are determined.
-An entry operation related to an entry from state 'b' the 'V(b)' term can be replaced by an accumulated recipe 'R(b)'.
+Through repeated accumulation, previously undetermined mouth state entries become determined.
+With a determined entry they become a new horizon state.
+Other mouth state may get all their entries determined--thus they are no longer horizon states.
+This way, the horizon moves forward until all mouth states are determined.
-What remains is a possible fine-tuning that rids off some storing entry recipes.

 -------------------------------------------------------------------------------

 FINE TUNING OF DEAD-LOCK STATES

-While the previous discussion provides a general solution, there is still space for improvement.
-Figure 10 shows a case where the DCV variable 'x' is assigned 5 upon entry into state 1 in any case.
-Storing the value upon entry and restoring it upon exit, is superfluous.
-Since the entry recipes are homogeneous, normal interference may be applied.
-For the entry from state 1 into state 2, the recipe 'x=6' is sufficient.
-This section discusses how normal interference may be applied to further simplify the description while maintaining correctness.

-                                       x=x+1
-                          x=5      .---->----.
-                    ( 0 )------>( 1 )       ( 2 )
-                                   '----<----'
-                                       x=5

-          Figure 10: Dead-lock group with space for improvement.

-By definition, run-time interference can only happen in a state with at least one determined entry recipe.
-Algorithm 1 applied a procedure based on the deterministic accumulation and interference.
-Thus, any recipe that resulted from algorithm 1 is stable and correct.

-In figure 9 a horizon state is shown.
-Without restricting generality, the entry recipe 'R(i,b)' represents all inputs into the state which are undetermined before dead-lock resolution.
-In the same sense 'R(i,a)' represents all determined entries.
-For interference to happen, it must hold

-      R(i,a) = R(i,b) with a, b in the set of entry states to state i.

-Such is the requirement of homogeneity.
-The recipe 'R(i,a)' can only depend on states before the horizon.
-If it is equal to a recipe 'R(i,b)', then this recipe also can only depend on states before the horizon.
-Thus, while 'R(i,b)' results from interferences and accumulation inside the realm of dead-lock states, it does not depend on its 'dynamics'.
-According to the previous discussion 'R(i,b)' is correct in the general sense.
-Thus, the derivation of a resulting recipe is correct and stable in a general sense.

-STATEMENT:

-    If entries into a horizon state are homogeneous, then the recipe resulting from interference is correct in a general sense.
-No feedback into the mouth state must be further considered.
-The resulting recipe remains stable.

-The output recipe 'R(i)' of the horizon state is determined and correct.
-After interference, such a mouth state is no longer part of the horizon.
-However, through accumulation of 'R(i)' some other dead-lock mouth states may be reached.
-They now have a determined recipe at their entry and become new horizon states.
-The procedure of interference and accumulation may be repeated until no new horizon states with homogeneous entries are found.
+Can there be a better recipe than the one developed by run-time dependent interference?
+If so, it should be possible that after propagation of the run-time dependent recipes, at the entries of the state new entry recipes appear which are homogeneous with the determined entry.
+It is clearly impossible for components 'v by R(p), p from P(i)' that rely on 'A(v)' since in that case the interfered recipe stores and restores, such that the snapshot map for 'v' contains the horizon state 'i'.
+The determined entry, though can only contain sets of snapshot states that come before 'i'.
+Thus, there snapshot maps differ and can never produce a homogeneous output.
+They always remain on storing and restoring from 'A(v)'.

+If the components 'v by R(p), p from P(i)' are assignments of constants, then a new homogeneous interference is possible.
+During run-time interference the operation 'op(i)' was requested to be constant in order to propagate into the output recipe.
+At this point, a more relaxed condition requires 'op(i)(R(p))' needs to result in a constant assignment.
+Consider the example of

+                       op(i) = { x = x + 1 }

+The operation is clearly not dependent on the previous value of 'x'--thus not constant.
+However, if the predecessors recipe 'R(p)' assigns a constant '5' to 'x', then the concatenation becomes

+                       op(i)(R(p)) = { x = 6 }

+which does not depend on any auxiliary variable.
+If all entry recipes result in the same constant assignment the recipe can be used as output recipe.
+Again, propagation of this recipe by accumulation may improve other recipes.
+The process of fine-tuning is notably the same as the normal propagation of recipes, with the exception of the termination criteria.

+It has been shown, that from the correctness point of view, there is no need to modify the output recipe of a mouth state.
+Thus, the result of interference does not need to be assigned to the output recipe.
+The following condition on interference ensures that the fine-tuning does not continue forever.

+CONDITION: Condition for interference during dead-lock fine-tuning.

+    The result of interference is only to be taken into account, if the size of the new recipe's snapshot map is smaller than the size of the old recipe's snapshot map.

+A recipes component 'v by R(i)' that is constant cannot become dependent on 'A(v)' because this happens only during inhomogeneous interference.
+Thus, the set of variables in the new recipe's snapshot map is a subset of the variables of the old recipe's snapshot map.

+With the mentioned requirement a mouth state 'i' can be passed at maximum a restricted 'N' number of times, where 'N' is the number of variables in 'RV(i)'.
+Since, number of states is restricted in general, the total number of propagations is restricted.
+At that point, no new constant entry recipes could be determined.
+Thus the fine-tuning has reached its optimum.

 -------------------------------------------------------------------------------